anlqt89/creatorverse/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
-- [x] Responsive for small window size, which showing one creator card instead of two
+* [x] Responsive for small window size, which showing one creator card instead of two
-- [x] Hover style for buttons
+* [x] Hover style for buttons
-- [x] Use React icons for edit button, view button, and social media icons
+* [x] Use React icons for edit button, view button, and social media icons

 ## Video Walkthrough